DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

 ```

 Since last deployed at `D` we've merged two additional features into
-`master`.
+`main`.
 We urgently need to create a fix that does not include
 features 1, 2 and 3, we just want everything up to `D`.

 ### Instructions

 1. Inform the team that a hotfix is being prepared by posting a new
    thread in Slack to #twd_apply.
-2. Fetch `master` to your local machine and create a branch called
+2. Fetch `main` to your local machine and create a branch called
    `hotfix` from the last deployed commit (not `HEAD` as we normally
    would).
 You can specify the last deployed commit using its SHA and
    find out which SHA to use on the